bdaiinstitute/judo/judo/tasks/README.md

 ## FR3 Pick
 The FR3 Pick task involves a Franka Research 3 picking up an object and placing it at a goal location.
 The task is divided into four phases, the first three of which have reward weights, and also includes global reward weights applied throughout the task.

+> ⚠️ **Disclaimer** ⚠️
+>
+> This task is currently configured to use up to 64 threads by default (depending on the optimizer)!
+For most users, this is too many, and will be very slow.
+You can adjust this in the GUI or update the default value.

 ### Reward Weights

 #### Lift Phase Weights